-- X-rays

-- Radiation (radium and isotope) therapy including technician materials and supplies

-- Surgical supplies, such as dressings

-- Splints, casts and other devices used to reduce fractures and dislocations

-- Laboratory tests
+- X-rays - Radiation (radium and isotope) therapy including technician materials and supplies - Surgical supplies, such as dressings - Splints, casts and other devices used to reduce fractures and dislocations - Laboratory tests - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
+All other components of blood are covered beginning with the first pint used

-You pay a \$0 copay for each Medicare-covered lab service
+You pay a \$0 copay for each Medicare-covered lab service.

-You pay a \$10 - \$20 copay for each Medicare-covered simple x-ray service
+You pay a \$10 copay for each Medicare-covered x-ray.

-You pay 20% coinsurance for Medicare-covered medical supplies
+You pay 20% coinsurance for Medicare-covered medical supplies.

-You pay a \$50 copay for Medicare-covered blood service
+You pay a \$50 copay for Medicare-covered blood service.